 Plants are really important for the planet and for all living things.
 Plants absorb carbon dioxide and release oxygen from their leaves, which humans and other animals need to breathe.
-Living things need plants because they eat them and live in them.
+Living things large to small need plants because they eat them and live in them.

 Amazing Plant Facts!